 Sustainability and moving to a new home are not often heard in the same sentence.
-But, in a quest to live in a way that is kinder to the planet, there are some steps you can take do it as sustainably as possible.
+But, in a quest to live in a way that is kinder to the planet, there are some steps you can take to make moving as sustainable as possible.

 A house move is a new beginning, making it an ideal time for you to make a fresh start with sustainability in mind.
 If you are keen to make your house move as sustainable as possible, we’ve got some tips to help.